zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 craving; those who are taken down by craving; those who are overthrown, conquered, and whose hearts are plundered by craving.
 "People" are synonymous with beings.
-"Watching", watching, seeing Watching, watching, watching, and observing.”
+"Watching", watching, seeing Watching, watching, watching, and observing."
 To watch people who are falling into love.

 "[World Zun: "Binqiya!"]": ""Binqiya", the Blessed One calls the Brahman by his name.
 "World Zun", this is a respectful synonym... (abbreviated) Anri